 Providing Evidence on Your Accident

-To prove that Lowe’s was at fault for your accident, you will need to provide as much evidence about the event as possible.
+To prove that they were at fault for your accident, you will need to provide as much evidence about the event as possible.
 The more evidence you provide, the more likely you will have a strong case that demands proper compensation.

 The most compelling evidence you can provide on your claim is physical evidence.
 This often comes in the form of photographs.
 For instance, photos of the machine, fallen product, or slippery floor that caused your injury will help to erase doubt on the cause of your incident.

-Even after the injury, photos of the area within Lowe’s where you were injured can help to support your claim.
+Even after the injury, photos of the area within the store where you were injured can help to support your claim.
 If any clothes or personal items were damaged during the incident, you can provide these (or take photographs of them) as well.

 In Case of Deposition